 Use this item to set the flow control for Console Redirection to prevent data loss caused by buffer overflow.
-Send a "Stop" signal to stop data-sending when the receiving buffer is full.
-Send a "Start" signal to start data-sending when the receiving buffer is empty.
+Send a "Stop" signal to stop sending data when the receiving buffer is full.
+Send a "Start" signal to start sending data when the receiving buffer is empty.
 The options are None, Hardware RTS/CTS, and Software Xon/Xoff.